ascr-ecx/etk/README.md

 This code is licensed under a BSD 3-Clause License.
 Copyright (c) 2016, University of Texas at Austin, Los Alamos National Laboratory.
 All rights reserved.

+The icon for this project was downloaded from The Noun Project (www.nounproject.comr), and was created by Delwar Hossain.